Matthewk7/15-Game/README.md

 # 15-Game

-Implement the game 15 puzzle using and array of doubly linked lists.
+Implement the game 15 puzzle using an array of doubly linked lists.

 RULES